-Note: The campus code (W=ASU West; M=ASU Main; E=ASU East) identifies the campus that maintains academic control over the course (i.e., course content, registration restrictions, general studies designations, and other curricular matters.
+Note: The campus code (W=West campus; M=Tempe campus; E=East campus) identifies the campus that maintains academic control over the course (i.e., course content, registration restrictions, general studies designations, and other curricular matters.)
 The course campus code appears in the Schedule of Classes, on transcripts, and other enrollment/registration records.
 Students should seek advice from the appropriate academic advisor for their major before registering for classes on another ASU campus.